godatadriven/godatadriven-blog/content/installing-cloudera-on-azure-2.md

 <li>Set up forward/reverse lookup between hosts using /etc/hosts file </li>
 <li>Tune Linux OS and network configurations like disable SELinux, disable IPtables, TCP tuning parameters, disable huge pages</li>
 <li>Set up time synchronization to an external server (NTPD)</li>
-<li>Setup Cloudera Manager and the database used by the Cloudera Manager</li>
+<li>Set up Cloudera Manager and the database used by the Cloudera Manager</li>
-<li>Setup Hadoop services using the Cloudera Python API</li>
+<li>Set up Hadoop services using the Cloudera Python API</li>
 </ol>

 The template also has a disadvantage: it is meant to start up a cluster, but you cannot create extra data nodes and add them to the cluster.
 The template does not provision a gateway machine for you.